bmaraon/practice-tasks/README.md

-# Project - Task Management
+# Task Management

-A small application created to practice Laravel + Livewire + Alpine.js stack in managing projectsa and tasks.
-An application same as Kanban Boards.
+A small application created using Laravel 10, Livewire 2, Alpine.js, and Tailwind stack in managing projects and tasks.
+An application same as kanban boards yet more on sorting the list that transfering categories.

 ## Project

-Clone repository from this link: `https://github.com/bmaraon/practice-tasks`.
+Clone repository from this link: `https://github.com/bmaraon/task-management`.

 ## Configurations